flowx-ai/docs-flowx/docs/building-blocks/ui-designer/dynamic-and-computed-values.md

 ```

 :::caution
-Please note that for releases **<= 3.3.0**, it is not possible to concatenate process parameters with substitution tags when using dynamic values.
+Note that for releases **<= 3.3.0**, concatenating process parameters with substitution tags isn't supported when utilizing dynamic values.
 :::

 ## Computed values

-Computed values take the concept of dynamic values a step further by allowing you to generate values dynamically using JavaScript expressions.
-Rather than relying solely on predefined values, computed values enable the calculation, transformation, and manipulation of data based on specific rules or conditions.
+Computed values present a method to dynamically generate values using JavaScript expressions.
+Beyond adhering to predefined values, computed values enable the manipulation, calculation, and transformation of data grounded in particular rules or conditions.

 ![](https://s3.eu-west-1.amazonaws.com/docx.flowx.ai/building-blocks/ui-designer/computed1.png)

-Computed values can be created by writing JavaScript expressions that operate on process parameters or other variables within the application.
+Computed values can be created via JavaScript expressions that operate on process parameters or other variables within the application.

 :::info
-To add a computed value, you have to explicitly check “Computed value” option (represented by the **f(x)** icon), which will transform the desired field into a JavaScript editor.
+To introduce a computed value, you simply toggle the "Computed value" option (represented by the **f(x)** icon).
+This will transform the chosen field into a JavaScript editor.

 <div class = "image-scaled">